-I have been living in Brooklyn for 4 years now and it's about time I give you a convenient guide of where to stay, where to eat and drink, what to see and where to shop.
+I have lived in Brooklyn for 8 years now and it's about time I give you a convenient guide of where to stay, where to eat and drink, what to see and where to shop.
 Brooklyn has amazing culture and it's a great place to live and visit.
 With new restaurants opening, new shops popping up and constant new attractions to keep up with I plan on updating this guide accordingly.

 Where to stay